GauravGulatii/Calgary_Kiosk/README.md

 # Calgary-Kiosk
 This repository is for the development of a a kiosk application that will give information to new residents to calgayr.

-## Authors
+## Authors/ Team
- - Colin Christophe
- - Derek Urban
- - Abdullah Ishtiaq
- - Gaurav Gulati
- - Max Botham
+  -Project Lead and Developer: Gaurav Gulati & Max Botham -Software Architect: Colin Christopher & Derek Urban -UX Designer: Abdullah Ishtiaq

 ## How to run:
 This project is currently in development.
 Use the following instructions to run the project: